PaulieScanlon/mdx-embed/CONTRIBUTING.md

 - `yarn cy:test`

 ...
-Paul to add more stuff about how the integration tests need to be written, also add some stuff about what the `cy:pipeline` and `cy:run` scripts do.
-They're both used by Circle CI
+Paul to add more stuff about how the integration tests need to be written, its mainly the bit about using the url from Storybook from the canvas / full screen tab.
+This is to avoid the double iframe issue of running storybook in docs mode

-TODO

-Should the `.spec.js` tests be co-located or should they live in an integrations folder?